Everything you need to know to master your new iPhone

-Apple's iPhone ($1,199 at Amazon) hasn't changed much over the years, so there's a level of familiarity for those who have previously used an iPhone.
+Apple's iPhone hasn't changed much over the years, so there's a level of familiarity for those who have previously used an iPhone.
 However, this year no phone in the entire iPhone lineup has a home button, replacing navigation with a series of swipes.

 Touch ID is no longer used either.
 Now, your face is the key to unlocking your iPhone.